jokochems/DR_Potentials/README.md

 * "DR_potential_clustering.ipynb"; The notebook used for the potential clustering and creating input to be passed to `pommesdata`
 * "DR_potential_comparison.ipynb"; A notebook for assessing the results compared to literature
-* "potential_clustering_funcs.py": User-defined functions which are imported by the notebook for the potential clustering
-* "potential_evaluation_funcs.py": User-defined functions which are imported by the notebook for the meta-analysis

 ## Usage
 * Install the dependencies specified, see [pommesdata's requirements](https://github.com/pommes-public/pommesdata/blob/dev/environment.yml)